JasonZhai-9936/DarwinChatbot/README.md

 pip install -r requirements.txt

-#Additional tips if running into issues
+#Additional tips for my partners if running into issues

 # 1.
 - run app.py using: